anik12p/Build-an-Encoder/README.md

 ```go
 struct_obj := Nas5GSUpdateType{1, 2, 1, 1, 0, 0, 0}
 ```
-The encoder can convert the struct_obj  into a byte stream
+The encoder can convert the struct_obj  into a byte stream.The output will be,
 ```go
 "Bytestrem=0x01, 0x02, 0x03"
 ```